Aggressive Protection of

 In short, if you experience discrimination, harassment or retaliation as a result of your disability, gender, color or any other characteristic protected under the law, you may have a hostile work environment claim and may be entitled to damages.

-To talk with an experienced employment attorney about your situation and get advice about your next steps, contact Avila & Shaddow today.
+For help with your employment law issue in the Los Angeles area, talk with an experienced employment attorney about your situation and get advice about your next steps, contact Avila & Shaddow Attorneys at Law today.